CoderCo-Learning/eks-v2/README.md

 # CoderCo – DevOps Capstone Challenge

-> **Mission:** Build a production-ready AWS platform, ship **any** containerised micro-service through policy-guarded pipelines and prove it all works.
+> **Goal:** Build a production-ready AWS platform on K8s, ship **any** containerised micro-service through policy-guarded pipelines and prove it all works.

 ---